csc203-calpoly/lecture-notes/src/18_checked_unchecked/index.md

 So, if the compiler doesn't require you to handle unchecked exceptions, does that mean you can ignore them?
 Absolutely not!

-They can still crash program if they "escape containment", so you need to either make sure they won't occur (e.g., because you've checked conditions before using data), or you need to handle them with a `try-catch` block if they do occur.
+Unchecked exceptions can still crash your program if they "escape containment", so you need to either make sure they won't occur (e.g., because you've checked preconditions), or you need to handle them with a `try-catch` block if they do occur.

 How do we know _which_ unchecked Exceptions might occur in our code?
 Some good practices are:

-- **Be defensive** about any data you're working with that comes from an external source, like a file, method parameter, or a returned value from another method.
+- **Be defensive** about any data you're working with that comes from an external source, like a file, method parameter, or a returned value from a method you don't control.
-- **Check for null-ness** before dereferencing an object pointer, especially if the object came to you from an external source (e.g., a method parameter, or a return value from another method).
+- **Check for null-ness** before dereferencing an object pointer, especially if the object came to you from an external source.
 This is a sub-category of the point above, but is quite common so it bears mentioning.
   - Because `NullPointerExceptions` are such a common failure mode, Java also contains the [`Optional<T>`](https://docs.oracle.com/en/java/javase/25/docs/api/java.base/java/util/Optional.html) type.[^generics] If you're writing a method that might return `null` in certain conditions (e.g., a failed search in a data structure), you should consider returning an `Optional` instead.
 That way, a "client" (or "user") of your method will be forced to check for the presence of the value before using it.
 - **Read the documentation** for methods you're using from external libraries.
 They will (or they _should_, at any rate) document the exceptions they will throw and under what conditions.
   - The corollary to this is: if _you're_ throwing Exceptions in your own code, or returning exceptional values like `null`, make sure to document them clearly.